rkirk903/MCA-2024/README.md

 * Most Common rhythmic value : 0.5

+  This can also be viewed in my attatched CSV [Download here](https://github.com/rkirk903/MCA-2024/blob/master/week4values.csv)

 > Task 2 generate a piano roll and pitch histogram of your piece using music21.